 About the estate:

-Christine and Jean-Yves Millaire use biodynamic methods to cultivate their vineyards in Canon-Fronsac (7 hectares), Fronsac (2.5 hectares), and Bordeaux.
-The Canon-Fronsac stands out for its tannic structure that enhances the fruit, which is harvested at just the right moment of ripeness without losing its freshness.
-It offers good value for money.
+Christine and Jean-Yves Millaire cultivate their vineyards using biodynamic methods in Canon-Fronsac (7 hectares), Fronsac (2.5 hectares), and Bordeaux.
+The Canon-Fronsac stands out for its tannic structure, which complements the fruit—ripe to perfection—without sacrificing its refreshing finish.
+It offers excellent value for money.

 Guide Hachette des vins